Medicare Supplement Plan F: Can I Still Get It?

 - Covers one person: You can only buy a Medicare Supplement policy for yourself.
 Your spouse would have to buy his or her own policy to get Medicare Plan F coverage.

 - No networks: You can use your Plan F or Plan F+ coverage nationwide at any provider that accepts Medicare.

 - High-deductible Plan F: The high-deductible version of Medicare Plan F has a lower monthly premium and higher out-of-pocket expenses.
-You pay for Medicare-covered costs up to the $2,340 ($2,370 in 2021) before the plan begins to pay for anything.
-If you currently have Medicare Supplement Plan F, you can switch to high-deductible Plan F by contacting your insurance provider.
+You pay for Medicare-covered costs up to the $2,490 deductible (as of 2022) before the plan begins to pay for anything.4 If you currently have Medicare Supplement Plan F, you can switch to high-deductible Plan F by contacting your insurance provider.

 Medicare Supplement Plan F Comparison: Plan F Versus Other Plans